 - It is the max theoretical electric power that would be transferred from amplifier to speaker if the loudspeaker was actually exhibiting its nominal impedance.
 The actual electric power may vary from about twice the nominal power down to less than one-tenth.

-All this is to say, once again, that it’s best to find out how the manufacturer tests for power handling to properly understand the specification.
-It’s unfortunate, but power handling is actually a poor specification to use when comparing speaker and/or matching an amplifier to a speaker.
+All this is to say, once again, that it’s best to find out how the manufacturer tests for power handling to understand the specification properly.
+It’s unfortunate, but power handling is actually a poor specification to use when comparing speakers and/or matching an amplifier to a speaker.

 Are Speakers With Higher Wattage Ratings Louder?